What is a notable tree?

 A notable tree has greater legal protection, meaning it:

 - can't be cut down or removed without us approving a resource consent

 - may be eligible for grants and other incentives.

 In Auckland, notable trees are listed in the notable tree schedule in the:

 - Auckland Unitary Plan

 - Auckland Council District Plan — Hauraki Gulf Islands (HGI) section.

 09 301 0101

-Guidelines for notable tree evaluation
+Guidelines for evaluating notable tree nominations

 To find out the criteria for evaluating the importance of trees and their level of significance, see the Guidelines for nominating a notable tree for evaluation document.